tgirke/GEN242-2021/content/en/manuals/rprogramming/rprogramming.md

 ## Building R Packages

+Two approaches for building R packages are introduced here:

+A. Traditional approach using base R functionalities
+B. R package development with suite of helper packages: `devtools`, `usethis`, `roxygen2` and `sinew`.

+### (A) Traditional Approach

 ### Short Overview of Package Building Process

 R packages can be built with the `package.skeleton` function.
 The given example will create a directory named `mypackage` containing the skeleton of the package for all functions, methods and classes defined in the R script(s) passed on to the `code_files` argument.
 The basic structure of the package directory is described [here](http://manuals.bioinformatics.ucr.edu/home/programming-in-r#Progr_pack).
 The package directory will also contain a file named `Read-and-delete-me` with instructions for completing the package: